KoesGroup/Snakemake_ATAC_seq/README.md

 # ChIP_seq_Snakemake
-A snakemake pipeline for the analysis of ChIP-seq data
+A snakemake pipeline for the analysis of ATAC-seq data

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.2.0-brightgreen.svg)](https://snakemake.bitbucket.io)
 [![Miniconda](https://img.shields.io/badge/miniconda-blue.svg)](https://conda.io/miniconda)

 # Aim

-Snakemake pipeline made for reproducible analysis of paired-end Illumina ChIP-seq data.
-The desired output of this pipeline are:
+Snakemake pipeline made for reproducible analysis of paired-end Illumina ATAC-seq data.
+This pipeline is similar on many point to the Snakemake_ChIP-seq pipeline, it includes steps of mapping to the mitochondrial and chloroplast genome of tomato as contamination by these organelles occurs often in ATAC-seq.
-- fastqc zip and html files
-- bigWig files (including bamCompare rule)
-- bed files
+Post-processing also includes the tool AlignementSieve, for the adjustement of the binding site.

+For now I chose to include the fasta files for the mitochondrial and chloroplast genome directly in the repository, in the future I would like the pipeline to be able to fetch them.

 # Content of the repository